Elwood, Victoria: Transport

 The main form of transport is the private automobile and bus.
 The major roads are on its periphery and include multi-lane Brighton Road, Marine Parade, Barkly Street and Glen Huntly Road.

-Elwood is no longer serviced by rail.
-A tram line connecting St Kilda to Brighton, which operated between 1908 and 1959, ran through Elwood, down Mitford Street.
-After its closure the route was replaced by bus services.
+Elwood was once serviced by two tram routes, the St Kilda to Brighton "electric street railway" which was operated by the Victorian Railways, and the route 11 tram between East Malvern and Point Ormond which was operated by MMTB.
+The St Kilda to Brighton route ran north-south through Elwood, via Mitford St, Broadway, Ormond Rd, and St Kilda Rd.
+The route 11 tram ran east-west, along Glen Huntly Rd, crossing paths with the St Kilda to Brighton route at Elwood Junction.

 Elwood is serviced by the Bayside Trail bicycle path.
 This path is used by commuters and also recreationally and it includes a roller-skating path, used by rollerbladers.

 Tram route 67 (Carnegie) runs along the northern boundary of the suburb, along Brighton Road/Nepean Highway to the city or via Elsternwick (past Elsternwick railway station) to Carnegie.

 The nearest railway stations are about beyond the northern boundary of the suburb, at either Ripponlea or Elsternwick (both across Brighton Road/Nepean Highway).

 Elwood is also served by a number of bus routes: